Cupolas of Capitalism

 1929, North Office Building completed, flanking the east side of the original capitol / Arnold W. Brunner.

-1931, Forum Building completed, extending flanking buildings on east side / William Gehron and Sidney F. Ross.
+1931, Forum Building completed, extending flanking buildings on east side / William Gehron & Sidney F. Ross.

 1939, North Office Building No. 2 (Finance Building) completed, opposite Forum building / ? architect.